 After the crowds, queues, traffic and noise of China’s mega-cities like Beijing and Xi’an, the city of Guilin in Southern China is different, more relaxed and abundantly green.
 It’s an intoxicating city with Osmanthus trees blooming at every turn, the air heavy with their sweet fragrance.

-During the summer months, however, it’s hot and humid, with the sticky, enervating heat often lingering into early autumn.
+However, summer’s sticky, enervating heat often lingers into early autumn.
 One of the best ways to escape the cloying heat is to take a Li River cruise from Guilin to Yangshuo, through the stunning Karst mountains.

-Guilin is a beautiful city, surrounded by two rivers and odd shaped karst mountains.
-There are four charming lakes to explore and Guilin is safe to wander about in.
+Guilin is a beautiful city, surrounded by two rivers and odd-shaped karst mountains.
+There are four charming lakes to explore, and Guilin is safe to wander about.

 There are lots of popular bars and restaurants, and Guilin is a cultural hub, with plenty of good quality art and crafts to take home as souvenirs.